 And, if this post has resonated with you, or you’d like to share your perspective on this issue, please do leave a comment below.
 We’d really, really love to hear from you!

-And please do stay tuned to this series of posts because next up we’ll be speaking to the woman who inspired us to be brave and finally write about this topic, the wonderful Nova of Nu Bride.
-Plus, in our third and final post we’ll be introducing you to lots of brilliant niche blogs representing all kinds of couples that you’ll want to add to your bookmarks!
+And if you’d like to read more from our series of posts on the matter we spoke to the woman who inspired us to be brave and finally write about this topic, the wonderful Nova of Nu Bride (and since have chatted more with Nova about incorporating culture in your wedding day!).
+Plus, in our third and final post, we introduce lots of brilliant niche blogs representing all kinds of couples that you’ll want to add to your bookmarks!